The Stone Angel

 CanLit without quotation marks

 In the hearts of Canadians of a certain age, Margaret Laurence has a special place as the first great novelist of their own country they ever read.
 Morley Callaghan had earned a large international reputation decades earlier and Hugh MacLennan had become the chronicler of Canadian sociology in fiction.
-But Laurence was in the vanguard of a new era of writing that would both satisfy Canadians' needs to see their own experiences in fiction and draw the attention of the world.
+But Laurence was in the vanguard of a new era of writing that would satisfy Canadians' needs both to see their own experiences in fiction and to to draw the attention of the world.